lhovon/how2sde/README.md

 ### Abstractions, APIs and implementations.

-Everything you interact with in software is an abstraction offering an API.
-An abstraction needs a concrete implementation - the code that actually defines the functionality.
+Everything you interact with in software is an [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)) offering an [API](https://en.wikipedia.org/wiki/API).
+An abstraction needs a concrete implementation - the code that actually enables the functionality.
 For example, reading and writing files involves using the file API offered by the OS and implemented by the file system which is an abstraction over storage devices.
 When writing object-oriented code, you can define abstract classes and interfaces which define the set of methods offered by all implementations of these interfaces and classes.